-- Please be sure to complete all sections of the form accurately. - Please enclose page 17 through 19 of the Form I-129 (with a revision date of November 23, 2010 or later). - Be sure to answer appropriately in Part A, question 2 and Part C, question 2 if the beneficiary has earned a master's degree or higher from a U.S. educational institution. - If the answer to the first question in Part D on page 19 is "No," that the beneficiary will not be assigned to work at an off-site location, then responses to the remaining two questions in Part D are not required.
+- Please be sure to complete all sections of the form accurately. - Please enclose page 17 through 19 of the Form I-129 (with a revision date of Nov.
+23, 2010 or later). - Be sure to answer appropriately in Part A, question 2 and Part C, question 2 if the beneficiary has earned a master's degree or higher from a U.S. educational institution as defined in 20 U.S.C.
+1001(a). - If the answer to the first question in Part D on page 19 is "No," that the beneficiary will not be assigned to work at an off-site location, then responses to the remaining two questions in Part D are not required.